spaceman35/spaceman35/README.md

 ### Hi there 👋
 I'm Major Sean Kelly, US Space Force.
-If you'd like to follow along on my adventures in Korea, subscribe to my substack at <a href="http://www.spaceman.style">spaceman.style</a> or view the archive [here](https://spaceman35.github.io/SpacemanStyle/).
+If you'd like to follow along on my adventures in Korea, subscribe to my Olmsted Scholar newsletter at <a href="http://www.spaceman.style">spaceman.style</a> or view the archive [here](https://spaceman35.github.io/SpacemanStyle/).

-My personal old-school website is <a href="/personal.html">here.</a>
+See what I'm up to now <a href="/now.md">here.</a>

-See what I'm currently using and recommending <a href="/uses.html">here.</a>
+See what I'm currently using and recommending <a href="/uses.md">here.</a>

 ### Professional Experience
 - 🚀 Satellite & Launch Vehicle processing and integration